vzMars/ffxiv-survey-form/README.md

 ## Lessons Learned:

 I learned the basics of working with forms and all the tags you can use with them.
-For this form I used inputs, labels, a select dropdown, radio buttons, checkboxes, a text area input, and a button to submit everything.
+For this form, I used inputs, labels, a select dropdown, radio buttons, checkboxes, a text area input, and a button to submit everything.
 I also learned how to style them with CSS.

 ## More Projects: